dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 have to use blinded or otherwise obfuscated amounts, destroying a large part of what makes zaps interesting.

-Long story short: zaps shouldn't touch the chain, and I should go touch grass.
+Long story short: zaps shouldn't touch the chain, and I should finally climb down from Mt.
+Stupid and go touch some grass.
 [Good night.][good-night]

 ## TL;DR